-You can go to a site https://howsecureismypassword.net to find out how long a hacker will take to hack your account.
+You can go to a site https://howsecureismypassword.net to see if you have a strong password and also find out how long a hacker will take to hack your account.
 You will be surprised at the results.
 In the Below example I have used a pets name and some numbers.

 Rexy123! = 9 hours to hack